Mental Health Care

 What Is Comprehensive Mental Health Care?

-Comprehensive means “complete” or “all-around.”
-Adult mental health care programs should provide every form of assistance that helps people achieve mental and emotional well-being.
+Comprehensive in this context means “complete” or “all-around.”
+Adult mental health care programs should aim to provide a full spectrum of support that assists individuals in achieving mental and emotional wellness.

 Why Is Mental Health Care Important?